crake7/Network-Pen-Test-Tools/README.md

 #### `ssh_cmd.py`

 * You can download paramiko [here](https://github.com/paramiko/paramiko/)
 * This program connects to your SSH server and runs a command.
-Do not forget to set up your own SSH server.
+Do not forget to set up your own SSH server!
 * Paramiko supports authentication with keys as well.
 It is recommended to only use **SSH key autehntication** in a real engagement.